-All members of the pCODR Expert Review Committee must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the pCODR website and pERC members have an obligation to disclose conflicts on an ongoing basis.
-For the review of blinatumomab for ALL, through their declarations, one member had a real, potential or perceived conflict and based on application of the CADTH pCODR Conflict of Interest Guidelines, no member was excluded from voting.
+All members of the pCODR Expert Review Committee must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the CADTH website and pERC members have an obligation to disclose conflicts on an ongoing basis.
+For the review of blinatumomab for ALL, through their declarations, one member had a real, potential, or perceived conflict; therefore, based on application of the CADTH pCODR Conflict of Interest Guidelines no member was excluded from voting.
+For the Final Recommendation, through their declarations, one member had a real, potential, or perceived conflict; therefore, based on application of the CADTH pCODR Conflict of Interest Guidelines no member was excluded from voting.